 What to bring and what to wear in Yosemite in October

-⇒ bring decent walking shoes, sunglasses, a hat or a cap, sunscreen, water and a day pack.
+⇒ You’ll want to put some thought into your Yosemite packing list.
+Bring decent walking shoes, sunglasses, a hat or a cap, sunscreen, water and a day pack.
 Layers are key as the weather changes quite a bit this time of year so you will want to be able to adjust for Yosemite in the fall temperatures particularly if you are doing some Yosemite hikes.

 ⇒ there are limited places to get supplies in Yosemite Park.
 For one day a visit to Yosemite Village is perfect – but remember to grab everything you will need for the day